learnbyexample/learn_gnused/gnu_sed.md

 he be me,1_2_3_4,nice slice
 ```

 The looping construct also helps to emulate certain advanced regular expression features not available in `sed` like lookarounds (see [stackoverflow: regex faq](https://stackoverflow.com/q/22937618/4082052) for details on lookarounds).
+See my blog post [Emulating regexp lookarounds in GNU sed](https://learnbyexample.github.io/sed-lookarounds/) for more examples.

 ```bash
 # replace empty fields with NA